What Are COMT Inhibitors?

 Levodopa therapy provides the precursor to dopamine.
 It is the substance used to make dopamine.
 Adding a COMT inhibitor slows the breakdown of levodopa in the body.
 This allows more of it to get into the brain, thus increasing its effects.3,4

 The 3 COMT inhibitors used in the treatment of PD are:1

 - Tasmar® (tolcapone)

-All are taken in tablet form.
-These medications are prescribed in conjunction with carbidopa-levodopa therapy.1
+These drugs are prescribed along with carbidopa-levodopa therapy.1

 It is important for people with PD to see a movement disorders specialist who is trained in the use of these drugs for PD.
-Movement disorders specialists understand the interactions of these drugs and how some medications may make symptoms worse.
-It is also important to talk with your healthcare provider before starting or stopping any new treatments, including over-the-counter medications and alternative treatments.
+They understand the interactions of these drugs and how some medicines may make symptoms worse.

 Before beginning treatment for Parkinson's disease, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 Besides COMT inhibitors, there are several different types of treatment for the symptoms of PD, including:

 - MAO-B inhibitors